Elders:

 Rev. Jonathan Landry Cruse, pastor

-Pastor Cruse is a native of Central Pennsylvania, where he grew up in a home that loved sports, movies, and Reformed theology.
+Pastor Cruse (MDiv, Westminster Seminary California) is a native of Central Pennsylvania, where he grew up in a home that loved sports, movies, and Reformed theology.
 He attended Temple University in Philadelphia where he studied film for a time before graduating with a Bachelors of Arts in Communication Studies and English.
-Shortly after graduation, he married his lovely wife, Kerri Ann, and the two immediately headed for San Diego for Jonathan to earn his Masters of Divinity from Westminster Seminary California.
-They are enjoying life in Michigan with their children Jacob, Evangeline, and Caleb.
-Jonathan has been pastor of Community since June of 2017.
+Shortly after graduation, he married his lovely wife, Kerri Ann.
+They have since welcomed three children: Jacob, Evangeline, and Caleb.
+Jonathan has been pastor of Community since June of 2017, and is currently pursuing his Doctorate of Ministry through Reformed Theological Seminary in Charlotte, NC.

-Pastor Cruse is an avid writer, and has published numerous articles, chapters, hymns, and books.
+Pastor Cruse has published numerous articles, chapters, hymns, and books.
 He has written for The Alliance of Confessing Evangelicals, Core Christianity, Modern Reformation, The Gospel Coalition, and TableTalk magazine.
-He is author of the new worship collection Hymns of Devotion, and the books The Christian’s True Identity: What It Means to Be in Christ, What Happens When We Worship, and The Character of Christ.
+He is author of Paradox People, Worshiping on the Way, Church Membership, Sing in Exultation!, Glorifying and Enjoying God, The Christian’s True Identity: What It Means to Be in Christ, What Happens When We Worship, and The Character of Christ.

 Brian Eshuis